solana-foundation/developer-content/content/guides/dapps/cash-app.md

 `Error` and `type Result<T> = Result<T, Error> ` types to be used as return types from Anchor instruction handlers.
-Importantly, the attribute implements `From` on the `ErrorCode` to support converting from the user defined error enum into the generated `Error`
+Importantly, the attribute implements `From` on the `ErrorCode` to support converting from the user defined error enum into the generated `Error`.

-Now lets create an instruction for transferring funds from one user to another.
+Now let's create an instruction for transferring funds from one user to another.

 ```rust
 #[program]